 - Drinking Water and Groundwater: Fortunately PCBs are not very water-soluble so it is rare for them to be found in groundwater.
 Some submersible pumps found in private wells have been recalled because PCB containing oils had been used in the manufacturing of the pump.
-When these pumps fail PCB oils can leak out into the drinking water. - Indoor Air: Older fluorescent lights found in schools, offices, and homes may still contain transformers or ballasts that contain PCBs.
+When these pumps fail, PCB oils can leak out into the drinking water. - Indoor Air: Older fluorescent lights found in schools, offices, and homes, as well as transformers, paints, oils, hydraulic fluid, caulk and other building materials manufactured prior to 1980 may contain PCBs.
 If the ballasts fail, PCBs can leak out and contaminate exposed surfaces and the air.